MFajcik/RumourEval2019/README.md

 The preprocessed data should be available in data_preprocessing/saved_data_RumEval2019

-Then you should be able to run the model
+Then you should be able to run the model BERT_textonly
-Run BERT_textonly
   `python solver.py`